Archive for the ‘extinction’ tag

 The solution is survival colonies in space.
 Though it sounds bizarre, these colonies should be “manned” by fertile women and maintain sperm banks.
 99 men and one woman is the end of the world, while 99 women and a sperm bank is a new one.

 Aug 28, 2012

-Posted by Gary Michael Church in categories: asteroid/comet impacts, biological, biotech/medical, business, chemistry, climatology, complex systems, cosmology, counterterrorism, defense, economics, education, engineering, ethics, events, evolution, existential risks, finance, futurism, geopolitics, habitats, homo sapiens, human trajectories, life extension, lifeboat, media & arts, military, neuroscience, nuclear, physics, policy, space, sustainability, transparency, treaties
+Posted by Gary Michael Church in categories: asteroid/comet impacts, biological, biotech/medical, business, chemistry, climatology, complex systems, cosmology, counterterrorism, defense, economics, education, engineering, ethics, events, evolution, existential risks, finance, futurism, geopolitics, habitats, homo sapiens, human trajectories, life extension, lifeboat, media & arts, military, neuroscience, nuclear weapons, physics, policy, space, sustainability, transparency, treaties

 I have been corresponding with John Hunt and have decided that perhaps it is time to start moving toward forming a group that can accomplish something.